septenmale/PetTranslator/README.md

 ## 💬 Feedback & Contributions

-We welcome feedback and contributions!
 If you find a bug or have an idea to improve the app, feel free to open an issue or submit a pull request.

 ---